csev/dj4e/assn/dj4e_ads1.md

 Look at how pretty the login form looks :).
 Don't worry about social login yet.
 We will get to that later.
 Favicons are shown in the tabs in the browser.
 We will get to favicons later too :)

-If you get an error like `Could not import github_settings.py for social_django` when running `manage.py` or restarting your PythonAnywhere webapp, don't worry - you will see this warning until you set up social login.

 Building the Ads Application
 ----------------------------